dairycow/overhang/overhang_prd.md

 ## 1. Executive Summary

 Overhang is a climbing progress tracking application for climbers at a chain of climbing gyms in Australia.
-The MVP enables climbers to create accounts, log their climbing sessions across multiple gym locations, and visualize their progress over time.
+The MVP enables climbers to create accounts, log their climbing sessions across multiple gym locations, and visualise their progress over time.

 ### Goals
 - Simple user registration and authentication (username + password only)
 - Track climbing attempts and completions by grade across all gym locations
-- Visualize personal progress and gym-wide statistics
+- visualise personal progress and gym-wide statistics
 - Deploy on a cheap VM ($5-10/month) with minimal operational overhead

 ---